glassroom/generalized_orders_of_magnitude/README.md

 # generalized_orders_of_magnitude

 Reference implementation of generalized orders of magnitude (GOOMs), for PyTorch.
-The code here implements GOOMs as complex-typed PyTorch tensors that exponentiate elementwise to float-typed PyTorch tensors.
-GOOMs enable you to operate with real numbers outside the bounds representable by torch.float32 and torch.float64.
+This implementation enables you to operate with real numbers outside the bounds representable by torch.float32 and torch.float64.
 Toy example:

 ```python
 import torch